08:30-09:00 | Registration and welcome coffee |

 15:30-15:45

-Manuel Flury, Co-Head of SDC's Global Programme Food Security appreciates the event as a very stimulating day giving great insights regarding present and future possibilities of the digital revolution.
+Closing remarks from SDC Manuel Flury, Co-Head of SDC's Global Programme Food Security appreciates the event as a very stimulating day giving great insights regarding present and future possibilities of the digital revolution.
+He perceives the following factors as key for further development of digitalization if farmers and their households are to benefit:

-He also highlights the importance of the human interface: The training and capacity building of the agents and the possibilities of inverse coaching (youth who coaches the elders regarding digitalization and the more experienced in agriculture who advise the young content developers).
+inverse coaching (youth who coaches the elders regarding digitalization and the more experienced in agriculture who advise the young content developers).